($\ell,0)$-Carter partitions, a generating function, and their crystal theoretic interpretation: -partitions

 \section{$\ell$-partitions}

-We now claim that a partition is an $\ell$-partition if and only if it satisfies $(\star)$ (We drop the $(\ell,0)$-Carter partition notation and just use the combinatorial condition of $(\star)$).
+In this section, we prove that a partition is an $\ell$-partition if and only if it satisfies $(\star)$.
 To prove this, we will first need two lemmas which tell us when we can add/remove horizontal $\ell$-rim hooks to/from a diagram.
+Henceforth, we will no longer use the term ``$(\ell,0)$-Carter partition" when referring to condition $(\star)$.